Today’s post is by Ryan with Financial Residency.

 4. Buy Coverage Independently

-You can also search for disability insurance through an association you’re a member of.
+You can also search for disability insurance through an association you’re a member of like the American Medical Association.
 Those policies will be less expensive than the choices offered by an agent, but you may be limited in your options.

 5. Every Doctor Needs It